MRIEnan/multiple_tab_opener_en/contribution.md

 If you find a bug or want to request a feature, please open an Issue on the repo with detailed information.

-# Thanks for helping make Open It better! 🙌
+# Thanks for helping make Multiple Tab Opener En better! 🙌
 #### Author: Mainur Rahman
 #### GitHub: https://github.com/MRIEnan